Korean Cut Short Ribs w/ Ginger-Soy Marinade

 For the Oven

 - Heat oven on broil, 550ºF with the rack about 6 inches below the top.
 Line 2 sheet pans with aluminum foil.
 Place a wire rack on sheet pans then lay ribs in a single layer.
+(If your oven only can broil up to 500°F - just cook for a few more minutes or as needed to get them to your liking.)

 - Broil for 4-5 minutes each side or until cooked through and crispy.